foundersandcoders/db-morning-challenge/README.md

 - Clone / fork this repo.
 - cd into the repo in your command line `$ cd db-morning-challenge`
 - Install dependencies with `$ npm install`
-- In your browser, go to [ElephantSQL](https://www.elephantsql.com/)
-- Log into ElephantSQL via GitHub
+- Create an app on Heroku `heroku create app-name-here --region eu` (If you haven't yet installed Heroku CLI see [here](https://devcenter.heroku.com/articles/heroku-cli)
+- Push to Heroku `git push heroku master`
-- Click on 'Create new instance' to create a new database
+- Create a new database on Heroku: `heroku addons:create heroku-postgresql:hobby-dev`
-- Give your database a name, choose the 'Tiny Turtly' free plan, and select any data center from the list
-- Click on the name of your new new database to see details; you'll need the URL.
-Copy this to your clipboard!
+- Find the database url on the heroku dashboard for your project, under settings (click reveal config vars)
 - Back in your command line, create a config.env file with the url of your new database.
-You can do that like this `$ echo "export DB_URL = {YOUR_COPIED_URL}" >> "config.env"`
+You can do that like this `$ echo "export DB_URL = {YOUR_COPIED_DATABASE_URL}" >> "config.env"`
 - Build your database by running: `$ node database/db_build.js`

 You're done!

-#### Using ElephantSQL
+#### Using Heroku databases

-Go to the 'browser' tab in ElephantSQL to view your tables and manipulate them.
+Access your database from the command line with `psql {YOUR_COPIED_DATABASE_URL}`

-For each of the challenges below, write and test your queries in ElephantSQL and save them in a text editor when you're happy with them.
+For each of the challenges below, write and test your queries in the command line and save them in a text editor when you're happy with them, so you can refer back to them later.

 #### Challenge 1